devdeliw/website/content/qiskit/01_Single_Systems.md

  #### Problem 2.

  Let's define a `QuantumCircuit` with one Hadamard Gate.
+This way we do not have to define the Hadamard matrix with the `Operator()` method.
+Though that still works.

  ```python
 from qiskit.quantum_info import Statevector